Jacopo00811/socialgraphs2025-project/ideas.md

 - Correlation between centrality and popularity
 - Identify one hit wonders based on ratio of song popularity and artist popularity

+"what is the idea?"
+- The idea is to create a network graph of music artists and their relationships based on what other people who listen to them also listen to.
+The goal is to analyze the structure of the music industry and identify key players and trends.

+"why is it interesting?"
+- This is interesting because it can reveal hidden connections between artists, show how musical genres influence each other, and help identify emerging trends in the music industry?
+We also look at their popularity on spotify versus how viral they are on tiktok.
+Can we identify consistantly popular artists versus one hit wonders?
+Are there any rising stars because they went viral on social media?

+"which datasets did you need to explore the idea?"
+- We explore spotify's API to get artist data, related artists, and track popularity.
+We also use spotify playlists to identify trending songs.
+For lyrics, we use the Genius API to extract song lyrics for sentiment analysis and thematic exploration.

+"how did you download them?"
+- ...

 # Lucia's idea (with additions from Viktor)

 https://marvel.fandom.com/wiki/Marvel_Database